-The equipment, materials, or supplies ("Goods") and/or services ("Services") furnished by Supplier (together, the "Goods and Services") and covered by the UC Purchase Order ("PO") and/or other agreement (which, when combined with these Terms and Conditions and any other documents incorporated by reference, will constitute the "Agreement") are governed by the terms and conditions and any other documents incorporated by reference, will constitute the "Agreement") are governed by the terms and conditions and any other documents incorporated by reference, will constitute the "Agreement") are governed by the terms and conditions set forth herein.
+The equipment, materials, or supplies ("Goods") and/or services ("Services") furnished by Supplier (together, the "Goods and Services") and covered by the UC Purchase Order ("PO") and/or other agreement (which, when combined with these Terms and Conditions and any other documents incorporated by reference, will constitute the "Agreement") are governed by the terms and conditions set forth herein.
 As used herein, the term "Supplier" includes Supplier and its sub-suppliers at any tier.
 As used herein, "UC" refers to The Regents of the University of California, a corporation described in California Constitution Art.
 IX, Sec.
 9, on behalf of the UC Locations identified in the Agreement and/or the PO.
 UC and Supplier individually will be referred to as "Party" and collectively as "Parties."
-Any defined terms not defined in these Terms and Conditions of Purchase will have the meaning ascribed to such term in any of the other documents incorporated by the acceptance or shipment of all or any portion of the Goods, or the performance of all or any portion of the Services, covered by the Agreement, will constitute Supplier's unqualified acceptance of all of the Agreement's terms and conditions.
+Any defined terms not defined in these Terms and Conditions of Purchase will have the meaning ascribed to such term in any of the other documents incorporated in and constituting the Agreement.
+No other terms or conditions will be binding upon the Parties unless accepted by them in writing.
+Written acceptance or shipment of all or any portion of the Goods, or the performance of all or any portion of the Services, covered by the Agreement, will constitute Supplier's unqualified acceptance of all of the Agreement's terms and conditions.
 The terms of any proposal referred to in the Agreement are included and made a part of the Agreement only to the extent the proposal specifies the Goods and/or Services ordered, the price therefor, and the delivery thereof, and then only to the extent that such terms are consistent with the terms and conditions of the Agreement.